What is “tongue-tie”?

 - Scissor technique

-- 4-6 week wait due to high demand, however offer cancellation spots
+- Some wait time due to high demand, however offer cancellation spots

 - $125-$175 (potential for reimbursement by extended benefit plans)